BugMaker-Boyan/BugMaker-Boyan.github.io/_pages/about.md

 # 🔥 News
+- *2025.03*: &nbsp;🎉🎉 We proposed [NL2SQL-BUGS](https://nl2sql-bugs.github.io/), a new benchmark dedicated to detecting and categorizing semantic errors in NL2SQL translation.
+- *2025.03*: &nbsp;🎉🎉 We proposed [nvBench 2.0](https://nvbench2.github.io/), a new benchmark designed to evaluate NL2VIS systems in scenarios involving ambiguous queries.
 - *2025.01*: &nbsp;🎉🎉 We proposed [Alpha-SQL](https://arxiv.org/abs/2502.17248), the o1 moment for NL2SQL!
+- *2025.01*: &nbsp;🎉🎉 Paper [Augmenting Realistic Charts with Virtual Overlays](#) has been accepted by CHI'25.
 - *2025.01*: &nbsp;🎉🎉 I was awarded the **Merit Prize** for the 2024 DSA Excellent Research Award!
 - *2024.09*: &nbsp;🎉🎉 Paper [Are Large Language Models Good Statisticians?](https://arxiv.org/abs/2406.07815) has been accepted by NIPS'24.
 - *2024.06*: &nbsp;🎉🎉 Paper [The Dawn of Natural Language to SQL: Are We Fully Ready?](https://arxiv.org/abs/2406.01265) has been accepted by VLDB'24.